nathanbain314/lineDrawer/README.md

 - -d,  --darkness : Darkness of lines.
 Integer from 1 to 255, with 255 being completely black.

 #RunLineRect
+Finds the darkest line on the image between two points on the outside and draw it.
 ##options
+- -i,  --input : Input image.
+- -o,  --output : Output image.
+- -n,  --number : Number of lines to draw.
+- -p,  --points : Number of points on outside
+- -d,  --darkness : Darkness of lines.
+Integer from 1 to 255, with 255 being completely black.

 #RunLineEllipse
+Finds the darkest line on the image between two points on an ellipse and draw it.
 ##options
+- -i,  --input : Input image.
+- -o,  --output : Output image.
+- -n,  --number : Number of lines to draw.
+- -p,  --points : Number of points on outside
+- -d,  --darkness : Darkness of lines.
+Integer from 1 to 255, with 255 being completely black.
+- -w,  --width : Width of eclipse.
+- -h,  --height : Height of eclipse.